Rafnuss/GeoPressureAPI/README.md

 GeoPressureServer is a JSON API that makes it easy to compute the mismatch of a geolocator pressure timeserie with the atmospheric pressure from [ERA5-LAND reanalysis data](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-land).

-This docs describe how to use the [GeoPressureServer](http://glp.mgravey.com/GeoLocPressure/) API.
+This docs describe how to use the GeoPressure API.
 We hope you enjoy these docs, and please don't hesitate to [file an issue](https://github.com/Rafnuss/GeoPressureServer/issues/new) if you see anything missing.

 ## Pressure map